Chalarangelo/30-seconds-of-code/blog_posts/javascript-classical-vs-prototypal-inheritance.md

 expertise: intermediate
 author: chalarangelo
 cover: blog_images/last-light.jpg
-excerpt: Understading the difference between these two object-oriented programming paradigms is key to taking your skills to the next level.
+excerpt: Understanding the difference between these two object-oriented programming paradigms is key to taking your skills to the next level.
 firstSeen: 2021-11-21T05:00:00-04:00
 ---